Houses in Multiple Occupation

 Brighton and Sussex Universities employ community liaison staff to assist in resolving problems involving students in the community.
 Where the behaviour of students is found to be unacceptable, they do have a range of substantial sanctions which they may use.

-If you are not sure which establishment your student neighbours attend, contact either Mark or Richard and they will normally be able to find this out.
+If you are not sure which establishment your student neighbours attend, contact the above and they will normally be able to find this out.

 Not all shared houses are student houses – many young professional people house share across the city.
 Most HMO’s need to be licensed with the council, and licence conditions include reference to prevention of nuisance/antisocial behaviour.
 HMO’s in St Peters & North Laine are also subject to additional conditions.
 For more information, look HERE A list of licensed HMO’s across the city can be viewed HERE